 What do the symbols all mean?

-If you have dietary preferences, please input that into the form.
-I only just found out that Chef Motokichi can do adjustments to his menu items if a certain ingredient cannot be taken by guests.
+If you have dietary preferences, please input them into the message form field.
+I only just found out that Chef Motokichi can make adjustments to his menu items if a certain ingredient cannot be taken by guests.

 Each step from the frying of the rice with butter to the addition of a new ingredient was accompanied by instructions in Japanese and deft theatrical movements.

-A flick of the wrist and the rice is tossed.
+With a flick of the wrist, the rice is tossed.

-Firm pats on the fist, and the omelette jumps little by little in the pan.
+Firm pats on the fist, and the omelet jumps little by little in the pan.

-He puts on a real show with such pizzazz and pride, drawing his diners into his world by always keeping them engaged even if in a different language.
+He puts on a real show with such pizzazz and pride.
+He’s a master at drawing diners into his world by always keeping them engaged even if in a different language.

-Before you can look away, it’s yet another “stunt” and another.
-Then as you’re completely spellbound, it’s “time” as Chef Motokichi gingerly places the omelette onto the plated fried rice.
-Gently and quickly, he slices it open and the omelette “blooms”, unfurling and spilling out into a marvellous “inverse omelette” showing off its perfect texture while enveloping the fried rice.
+Before you can look away, it’s yet another “stunt”.
+Then as you’re completely spellbound, it’s “time” as Chef Motokichi gingerly places the omelet onto the plated fried rice.
+Gently and quickly, he slices it open, and the omelet “blooms”.
+It unfurls and spills out into a spellbinding “inverse omelet” showing off its perfect texture while enveloping the fried rice.

-I could not help myself from gaping each time he sliced open each omelette.
+I could not help myself from gaping each time he sliced open each omelet.
 I watched every single time he did it.

 I went for the full-sized Fluffy Open Omelette over the Fried Rice ふわふわ卵の逆さオムライス(¥2,700).
 There is also a half-sized version going for ¥1,450.
-Kichi Kichi Omu Rice was one of my pricier meals and I went in fully aware of how much I would be spending on dinner.
+Kichi Kichi Omu Rice was one of my pricier meals.
+However, I went in fully aware of how much I would be spending on dinner.

-I found the omelette rice tasty and definitely full of fresh ingredients.
-The egg itself was marvellous and while some reviews have mentioned that the demi-glace is a little bitter, I actually enjoyed it.
+I found the omelet rice tasty and definitely full of fresh ingredients.
+The egg itself was remarkable.
+While some reviews have mentioned that the demi-glace is a little bitter, I actually really enjoyed it.

 Of course, don’t come here expecting a Michelin star dish.
 I found the omu rice rather delicious but not particularly mind-blowing.
-However, what really made the entire dining experience memorable were Chef Motokichi’s frying pan tricks, personable and cheerful nature along with his desire to entertain.
-He not only welcomes cameras, but also makes it a point to pose for them.
+What really made the entire dining experience memorable were Chef Motokichi’s frying pan tricks.
+Adding to that, his personable and cheerful nature along with his desire to entertain, makes the entire experience unforgettable.
+He not only welcomes cameras but also makes it a point to pose for them.

-You’ll be hard pressed to find a similar experience in a country as reserved as Japan where in some popular restaurants, chefs are known to actually frown upon patrons whipping out their cameras and find it disrespectful to their craft.
+You’ll be hard-pressed to find a similar experience in a country as reserved as Japan.
+After all, this is where chefs in some popular restaurants are known to actually frown upon patrons whipping out their cameras.
+Some find it disrespectful to their craft.

-Right before we left, Chef Motokichi popped his head out from a little space between the kitchen and the front door and offered us a firm and hearty handshake and smiles all around, complete with yet another photo opportunity – of him with a thumbs up and wide grin.
+Right before we left, Chef Motokichi popped his head out from a little space between the kitchen and the front door.
+Offering us a firm and hearty handshake and big warm smiles all around.
+He completed our visit with yet another photo opportunity – of him with a thumbs up and a wide grin.

 He definitely knows what it takes to keep in the (internet) public eye.